-The vegan diet (x) has become increasingly popular in recent years.
-More people are making decisions to go vegan for health, environmental and ethical reasons.
-If done the right way, vegan diets may result in numerous health benefits.
+More people have decided to go vegan for health, environmental, religious and ethical reasons.
+If done the right way, vegan diets may have many health benefits.
 These advantages often include improved blood sugar control and a slimmer waistline.
-Nevertheless, when an individual bases his/her diet on plant foods only, you may create nutritional deficiencies at first.
+Nevertheless, when you base your diet on plant foods only, you may create nutritional deficiencies at first.
 However, vegans will argue that they get plenty of nutrients and feel exceedingly healthy.

 What is the Vegan Diet?